 Waves so gentle they roll onto the sand, without a sound.
 Snorkel around coral heads right off the shore, scuba dive in deeper water, or just lounge on a beach chair in the sun.

 Take a boat ride from the docks in Cartagena and within two hours it's easy to escape to an island resort for a day or overnight.
-We stayed at Punta Faro, a low-key, casual environmentally friendly resort on Isla Mucura.
+We stayed at Punta Faro, a low-key, environmentally friendly resort on Isla Mucura and found it to be wonderful. .

 For More Information...

 The official tourism Web site for Colombia is a good place to start.
-The site is easy to navigate and offers insights into place to visit if, for example, you're interested in a hiking, biking or adventurous vacation; simply sightseeing, or want to spent your time on the water.
+The site is easy to navigate and offers insights into place to visit if, for example, you're interested in a hiking, biking or adventurous vacation; simply sightseeing, or want to spend your time out on the water.

 You can book a variety of activities, from city tours on foot or by bike, to horseback riding, mountain biking and hiking on Viator.

-I enjoyed the visit to Colombia and - thanks to local police... and national guards in abundance in all of the places we visited, I felt safe.
-But, keep in mind that the U.S. government does have a current travel warning out for this country.
+I enjoyed the visit to Colombia and - thanks to a strong police and national guard presence in all of the places we visited - I felt... safe.
+But, keep in mind that the U.S. government does have a current and ongoing travel warning out for this country.
 You'll find it here.